Opportunities for Students

 Students who have currently or previously assisted with my research projects include undergraduate students from a variety of majors and minors, graduate students in the MS in Conflict Management program, and doctoral students in the PhD in International Conflict Management program.
 I routinely work with graduate and doctoral students in KSU's School of Conflict Management, Peacebuilding & Development.

 Cultivating undergraduate student research opportunities is important in my teaching, supervision, and mentorship of students.
-For example, I am happy to work with students on a Directed Applied Research project and/or on research projects that may lead to an abstract submission to the National Conference on Undergraduate Research, participation in the annual KSU Symposium of Student Scholars, and a submission to the undergraduate student research competition at the Southeastern Division of the American Association of Geographers (SEDAAG).
-For additional examples of undergraduate research opportunities at KSU, please visit the KSU Office of Undergraduate Research.
+For example, I am happy to work with students on a GEOG 4100 Directed Applied Research project and/or on research projects that may lead to an abstract submission to the National Conference on Undergraduate Research, participation in the annual KSU Symposium of Student Scholars, and a submission to the undergraduate student research competition at the Southeastern Division of the American Association of Geographers (SEDAAG).
+For additional examples of undergraduate research opportunities at KSU, please visit the Student Research page of the Department of Geography and Anthropology and also the KSU Office of Undergraduate Research.